morinlab/MBB243/README.md

 |10|23-03-2022 | Basic modeling | 25-03-2022 | Creating, utilizing, and visualizing models | NA |
 |11|30-03-2022 | Methods for enhancing reproducibility | 01-04-2022 | Introduction to Snakemake | 5 |
 |12|06-04-2022 | Data analysis pipelines | 08-04-2022 | open lab | 5 (continued) |

+## Lab materials and server

+Our labs will ideally be run on the MBB RStudio server.